An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Introduction

-\item We conduct a comprehensive study of the convergence properties of the iVPGSA.
-In particular, we develop an improved KL-based analysis framework to establish the global convergence of the entire sequence and its convergence rate under an \textit{approximate} sufficient descent property, relying solely on the classical KL property and its associated exponent.
-Our results offer detailed insights into how the KL exponent of the original objective function and the presence of errors influence the convergence rate.
-The proposed analysis framework also has the potential to serve as a theoretical tool for studying the convergence rates of a wide range of inexact algorithms beyond the iVPGSA.
+\item We conduct a comprehensive study of the convergence properties of the iVPGSA, including subsequential convergence, global convergence of the entire sequence, and convergence-rate estimates.
+In particular, we develop a new KL-based analysis framework under an \textit{approximate} sufficient descent property, relying only on the classical KL property and its associated exponent rather than strengthened KL inequalities.
+The key mechanism is to absorb the accumulated errors into an auxiliary function, which converts the perturbed descent relation for the original objective into an exact descent relation for the auxiliary function.
+We also establish an explicit relationship between the KL exponents of the original objective and the auxiliary function, which clarifies how the original KL geometry and the error decay jointly determine the convergence rate.
+Our analysis framework may also provide useful insights for studying other inexact methods with similar perturbed descent relations.

-\item We conduct numerical experiments on the $\ell_1/\ell_2$ Lasso problem and the constrained $\ell_1/\ell_2$ sparse optimization problem to demonstrate the superior performance of the iVPGSA, compared to existing algorithms.
-These results also empirically validate the necessity and significance of developing a flexible inexact proximal algorithm for solving problem \eqref{mainpro}.
+\item We conduct numerical experiments on the $\ell_1/\ell_2$ Lasso problem and the constrained $\ell_1/\ell_2$ sparse optimization problem, comparing the iVPGSA with representative existing algorithms.
+The results demonstrate the computational advantages of the proposed inexact variable-metric framework for solving problem \eqref{mainpro}.

 \end{itemize}